davidculemann/GeoGenius-FE/README.md

 # GeoGenius

-GeoGenius is a quiz website inspired by [higher-lower](http://www.higherlowergame.com/).
+GeoGenius is a geography themed quiz website inspired by [higher-lower](http://www.higherlowergame.com/).
 The project is configured to use Firebase for user auth, and you can deploy the express API as a cloud function to Firebase [API](https://github.com/davidculemann/GeoGenius-BE).

 ## Installation